 What Are Garlic Chives?

-The Chinese have been growing and cooking with garlic chives for at least 3,000 years—since the Chou dynasty (1027 BC to 256 BC).
+The Chinese have been growing and cooking with garlic chives for at least 3,000 years, dating back to the Chou dynasty (1027 BC to 256 BC).
 But the popularity of this herb extends beyond China.
 Japanese cooks call garlic chives nira and use them frequently in meat and seafood recipes.

 Varieties of Garlic Chives

-There are three types of garlic chives, with different uses.
+There are three types of garlic chives, each with different uses: